ivy-llc/ivy/docs/partial_source/contributing/7_containers.rst

 This serves as a helpful backup in cases where some static methods are accidentally missed out.

-The benefit of the source code implementations is that this makes the code much more readable, without important methods being entirely absent.
+The benefit of the source code implementations is that this makes the code much more readable, with important methods not being entirely absent from the code.
 It also enables other helpful perks, such as auto-completions in the IDE etc.

 API Instance Methods